AbhinavGupta2002/GeeseHunter/README.md

 Compatible with iOS 13 and above.

-A demo of the app has been provided - download demo.mov file
+A demo of the app has been provided - download the demo.mov file